methodphoto/themincricketclub/2000/shottermill.md

 game: Shottermill v The Min
 location: Woolmer Hill Sports Ground
 date: 23/07/2000
-report: The Min batted first and made 203 for 6 wkts
+report: The Min batted first and made 203 for 6 wkts.
+Shottermill were all out for 154 in reply
-result:
+result: The Min won by 49 runs
+next: tappers
 parent: 2000 Fixtures
 ---